No-fault divorce: Adoption of no-fault divorce laws by the other states

 By 1977, nine states had adopted no-fault divorce laws, and by late 1983, every state but South Dakota and New York had adopted some form of no-fault divorce (although some forms were not as easy to obtain as that in California).
 South Dakota adopted no-fault divorce in 1985.
 Until August 2010, New York still lacked a unilateral no-fault divorce statute; under New York divorce law, only if both parties executed and acknowledged a separation agreement and lived separately for one year could a judge convert it into a divorce.
 New York governor David Paterson signed a no-fault divorce bill on August 15, 2010.

-As of October 2010, no-fault divorce is allowed in all fifty states and the District of Columbia.
+As of September 2026, no-fault divorce is allowed in all fifty states and the District of Columbia.
+However, Mississippi and South Dakota only allow a no-fault divorce if both parties agree.

 Conservative opposition in the 2020s

 In the 2020s, conservative activists, including Steven Crowder, Matt Walsh, Michael Knowles, as well as commentator Tim Pool, and some state Republican parties have advocated for the abolition or restriction of no-fault divorce.
 Similarly, conservative politicians like JD Vance, Mike Johnson, and Ben Carson also support significantly limiting no-fault divorce.

-On January 18, 2024, Senator Dusty Deevers introduced Oklahoma SB 1958, a bill aimed at modifying the grounds for divorce in the state.
+On January 18, 2024, State Senator Dusty Deevers introduced Oklahoma SB 1958, a bill aimed at modifying the grounds for divorce in the state.
 This bill proposes to include considerations of fault in divorce proceedings, marking a significant shift from the current no-fault divorce framework in Oklahoma.